Sic Parvis Magna Sample Chapter—Family Dinner

 Francis’s knot in his stomach returned.
 He shifted on the hard bench to get more comfortable.

-“‘Tis not the first time they are seeing church reform,” said Marjorie, her voice tinged with a bit of worry.
+“‘Tis not the first time they have seen church reform,” said Marjorie.
+Her breath was tight.
 “Nothing changed after King Henry dissolved the monasteries twelve years ago.
-We just agreed to the same lease that we held from the abbey with Lord Russell.”
+We agreed to the same lease that we held from the abbey with Lord Russell.”

 “Our patron, Lord Russell, belongs to the true church like us.
 He wants like-minded tenants on his lands,” said Edmund.

-“Most folk weren’t as fortunate as us,” said John.
-His always-gruff voice carried a new, alarmed tone.
-“I know good men who’ve lost their leaseholds and been turned out.”
+“Most folk weren’t as fortunate as we,” said John.
+“I know good men who’ve lost their leaseholds and were turned out.”

 Grandfather nodded.
-“But a fortnight, Langiford was crying in his pottage about his new rent and taxes on wool.”
+“But a fortnight ago, Langiford was crying in his pottage about the new taxes on wool.”

 Edmund shook his head.